ppwwyyxx/OpenPano/README.md

 ### Steps

 * Download Cmake and install the cmake
+* If the environment variable EIGEN3_INCLUDE_DIR is set, please make sure the Eigen/Dense exists in the ${EIGEN3_INCLUDE_DIR}
-* Download Eigen and unzip it in panorama/Eigen, please ensure that panorama/Eigen/Eigen/Dense exists.
+* else Download Eigen and unzip it in panorama/Eigen, please ensure that panorama/Eigen/Eigen/Dense exists.

 ### Compile:
 Linux / OSX (gcc or clang):
 ```
-$ cmake .
-$ make
+$ cd src;make
 ```
 Windows(VS2015)
 ```